oliviaHKUST/shallow-insertion/README.md

 # Shallow insertion
-'shallow_insertion.m' is a matlab script to simulate inserting a card into a shallow hole.
+- `shallow_insertion.m` is a matlab script to simulate inserting a card into a shallow hole.
-'moveit_shallow_insertion.py' is a python script to operate a UR10 for the insertion task.
+- `moveit_shallow_insertion.py` is a python script to operate a UR10 for the insertion task.

 ## Software prerequisites
 - shallow_insertion.m